iboB/dynamix/doc/misc/v2-vs-v1.md

     * `mixin_info::force_external` is set to true
 * V2 uses `std::pmr::polymorphic_allocator` for all allocations.
 V1 used to have dedicated allocators like `domain_allocator`, `object_allocator` and more.
 The only non-pmr allocator in V2 is the optional `mixin_allocator`
 * V2 message definitions are a bit more verbose.
 V1 used to allow defining messages with a declare macro and a define macro which only used the message name.
 V2 messages, require an additional traits macro, and the definition requires the signature as well.
+* V2 unicast priority is inverted.
+With V1 bigger priority values would put the implementation to the front of the bid group, V2 puts it at the back.
+Note however that this does not affect multicast execution order.
+V2 multicasts are executed from back to front.